cryptohopper/frontend-assignment/README.md

 ## Design

-You can find the design in this repo calles design.zip.
+You can find the design in this repo called design.zip.
 The design is a figma file.
 You can open it with the Figma desktop app for [Mac](https://www.figma.com/download/desktop/mac) or [Windows](https://www.figma.com/download/desktop/win), or check the [Figma downloads page](https://www.figma.com/downloads).

 ## Notes